Bayhaqieee/Global_Conflict_Hashtag/README.md

 Here's a description of the Streamlit functions and features that were created for your dashboard:

-### **1. Highest and Lowest Posting Time for the Most Hashtags**
+- **Highest and Lowest Posting Time for the Most Hashtags**
-This function helps identify the time of day when posts containing hashtags are most frequently made.
-The data is grouped by the hour of the day to see at which times posting is most and least frequent.
-A bar chart visualizes the posting times, providing a clear comparison between different hours.

     - **Widget:** A date input widget is used to filter data by a selected date range.

-### **2. Conflict Showing High Exposure on Hashtags**
+- **Conflict Showing High Exposure on Hashtags**
-This function allows users to explore which conflict-related hashtags are receiving the most exposure, measured by views.
-Users can filter posts based on different conflict types using a multi-select widget, and a bar chart displays the total views for each conflict hashtag.

     - **Widget:** A multi-select widget lets users choose conflict types from the dataset to analyze.

-### **3. Hashtag with the Most Comments, Likes, and Views**
+- **Hashtag with the Most Comments, Likes, and Views**
-This function answers which hashtags are receiving the most engagement (comments, likes, or views).
-Users can toggle between the different metrics using a dropdown, and a bar chart displays the top 10 hashtags for the selected metric.

     - **Widget:** A dropdown widget enables users to switch between comments, likes, and views as the engagement metric.

-### **4. Higher Engagement of Social Media Used for Sharing Hashtags**
+- **Higher Engagement of Social Media Used for Sharing Hashtags**
-This function shows which social media platform generates the highest engagement for sharing hashtags.
-It calculates the total number of likes, comments, and views for each platform and displays this data in a bar chart.

     - **Widget:** A bar chart visualizes engagement metrics (likes, comments, views) for each social media platform in the dataset.

----

-### **Additional Recommendations:**

 - **Engagement Over Time**
     - **Widget:** A line chart allows users to visualize engagement trends over time for the selected engagement metric (likes, comments, views).